SettRaziel/wrf_archlinux/README.md

     This can be avoided by editing phys/module_cu_g3.F and setting the dimension of seed to the required value.
-    When running the model it breaks (last check: 2017/05/30) since the model needs libgfortran.so.3 which cannot be found after upgrading the gcc-gfortran to 7.1.1-2.
+    When running the model it breaks (last check: 2017/05/30) since the model needs libgfortran.so.3 which cannot be found after upgrading the gcc-gfortran to newer version.
 Even compiling WRFV3.9 and WPSV3.9 does not resolve this issue.
 * NCL: If you have problems with ncl and missing ssl libraries, use the nodap binaries
 * My model instability seems to result from the choosen model area.
 Considering posts from the WRF